-Torrs Hydro is a micro hydroelectric scheme, owned by the community in New Mills.
+Torrs Hydro is a micro hydroelectric scheme, owned and operated by the community in New Mills.

 It is located on the River Goyt, immediately after its confluence with the River Sett at the Torr weir.

-A 2.4-metre diameter reverse Archimedes screw capable of generating up to 63 kW of electricity.
+A 2.4 metre diameter reverse Archimedes screw turned by just the weight of the water passing down it is capable of generating up to 63 kW of electricity.

-Torr weir was built across the Goyt, to provide a head for the Torr Millwhich occupied the same site.
+Torr weir was built across the Goyt in the 18th century to provide a head of water for Torr Mill which occupied the same site.
 Torr Mill burnt down in 1912.

-On 20 September 2007 Torrs Hydro New Mills Limited, an Industrial and Provident Society for the benefit of the Community was formed, with shares were offered later in that year.
-Construction began on March 2008, and on 8 June the screw was delivered.
+On 20 September 2007 Torrs Hydro New Mills Limited, a Community Benefit Society was formed.
+Shares were offered later in year with over £120,000 raised.
+Construction began on March 2008, and on 8th June the screw was delivered, watched by hundreds of local people.
 It weighs 11 tonnes.
-Commissioning started in August and the scheme was handed over on 4 September 2008.
+Commissioning started in August and the scheme was handed over on 4th September 2008.

 Torrs Hydro is located in the Torrs Riverside Park in New Mills, Derbyshire.
 This amazing gorge is right underneath the town centre and is easily accessible by train to New Mills Newtown or Central stations, bus or car.

-Enter the Torrs Riverside Park from The Rock Tavern (Wirksmoor Road, Newtown), from New Mills Central station via the Millenium Walkway, from Hurst Lea Road, via steps from the town centre at the bus station or Rock St, from Hyde Bank Road and from Church Road adjacent to the entrance to the Co-Op Car Park (Endsor Way on the map).
+Enter the Torrs Riverside Park from The Rock Tavern (Wirksmoor Road, Newtown), from New Mills Central station via the Millennium Walkway (go upstream), from Hurst Lea Road, via steps from the town centre at the bus station or Rock St (go upstream), from Hyde Bank Road and from Church Road adjacent to the entrance to the Co-Op Car Park (Endsor Way on the map) both downstream.

 There are great views of the scheme from the Union Road and Church Road bridges over the gorge.